liquity/dev/README.md

 All application logic and data is contained in these contracts - there is no need for a separate database or back end logic running on a web server.
 In effect, the Ethereum network is itself the Liquity back end.
 As such, all balances and contract data are public.

-The two main contracts - `CDPManager.sol` and `PoolManager.sol` - hold the user-facing public functions, and contain most of the internal logic.
+The three main contracts - `BorrowerOperations.sol`, `CDPManager.sol` and `PoolManager.sol` - hold the user-facing public functions, and contain most of the internal logic.
 They control movements of ether and tokens around the system.

 ### Core Smart Contracts

-`CDPManager.sol` - contains functionality for borrower CDP operations: CDP loan creation, CDP loan ETH top-up / withdrawal, stablecoin issuance and repayment.
-Also contains functionality for liquidating CDPs that have fallen below the minimum collateral ratio.
+`BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their CDP: loan creation, ETH top-up / withdrawal, stablecoin issuance and repayment.

+`CDPManager.sol` - contains functionality for liquidations and redemptions, and contains the state of each CDP, but does not hold value (i.e. ether / tokens).

 `PoolManager.sol` - contains functionality for Stability Pool operations: depositing and withdrawing tokens.
 Also directs transfers of ether and tokens between pools.